snoekiede/Eventualist.Extensions/CONTRIBUTING.md

 ### Reporting Bugs

-If you find a bug, please create an issue on GitHub with:
+If you find a bug, please create an issue on GitHub using the [Bug Report template](.github/ISSUE_TEMPLATE/bug_report.yml) with:

 - A clear, descriptive title
 - Detailed steps to reproduce the issue